featured image

 • Basic understanding of what an API response body is

-• You have seen Pydantic’s BaseModel before, even if only briefly
+• You’ve seen Pydantic’s BaseModel before, even if only briefly

 • Optional but helpful: awareness of Python’s typing module (TypeVar, Generic)